cgascoig/openstack_profile/README.md

 See http://github.com/cgascoig/openstack_role for example role classes that use these profiles.

-What these profiles do not do (now), that you should probably do:
+What these profiles do not do (now), that you should probably do manually:

 * Interface configuration (importantly, MTU config - this will bite you if you use VXLAN)
+* Create br-ex (ovs-vsctl add-br br-ex) on the network / controller node
 * Upgrade all packages before adding the OpenStack repos
 * Disable firewall on CentOS